logaretm/vee-validate/CONTRIBUTING.md

 If you need to try out your changes, here is a few tips

 - Build vee-validate dist files once you are done with your changes
-- To use the built files you can either use `npm link` and link vee-validate dist files to your project, or use [yalc](https://github.com/whitecolor/yalc) (recommended)
+- To use the built files you can either use `pnpm link {PKG_NAME}` and link the package dist files to your project, or use [yalc](https://github.com/whitecolor/yalc).